mebeim/aoc/2019/README.md

 The two wires will intersect each other, and we are asked to calculate the Manhattan distance from the origin to the closest intersection.

-First, parse the moves with [`map()`][py-map] and a simple funciton that takes a string and splits it into direction and number of steps.
+First, parse the moves with [`map()`][py-builtin-map] and a simple funciton that takes a string and splits it into direction and number of steps.

 ```python
 def make_move(s):